 Select Page

-code of engagementIt was a movie moment right out of I Robot: the logic was irrefutable.
+code of engagementIt was a movie moment right out of I Robot.
+The logic was irrefutable.

 No process detail had been omitted.
 Every possible process contingency had been evaluated and factored in.
 The work flow sequencing was precise, scientific and measurable in every aspect.